gh4rib/pqpg/README.md

 **ConsenSys gnark**
 The zero-knowledge SNARK ecosystem, circuit compilation, and R1CS Groth16 proving/verifying mechanisms are powered entirely by the high-performance `gnark` framework.

+**Skein & Threefish**
+The wide-block cryptographic primitives are based on the Skein hash function family designed by Bruce Schneier, Niels Ferguson, Stefan Lucks, Doug Whiting, Mihir Bellare, Tadayoshi Kohno, Jon Callas, and Jesse Walker.
+Implemented via Go adaptations.

+**Multiple packages from github.com/aead developed by Andreas Auernhammer** The serpent and some other packages.

 ---

 ## License & Third-Party Code